TheDro/gql_serializer/README.md

 The options for `case` are: `NONE_CASE, CAMEL_CASE, SNAKE_CASE`.

+## Compatibility

+The current version of this gem has been tested on Rails version up to 8.0, but likely works with newer versions as well.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.